PJ789/Syonara/README.md

  - Backlight switches to red/blue/green to indicate prominently when caps lock/num lock/scroll lock are enabled
  - Keyboard status LEDs are replaced by Neopixels
  - Keyboard flickers when keys are pressed to confirm activation
- - LED indicates when keystrokes are being sent
+ - Status LED indicates when keystrokes are being sent

 ## Dependencies